maxawzsinger/gitrails/README.md

 $BASE_URL/githubTargets/github-app-callback
 ```

+The callback responds with an HTML page (not JSON) containing the newly issued principal key in a `<strong>` tag.
+Only the sha256 hash is persisted server-side, so this is the only time the plaintext principal key is shown.
 After the GitHub App setup flow completes, copy the returned principal key.
 You will use it to create and manage agent keys.

 If the app is later reinstalled on the same GitHub user or org, the setup flow rotates the existing principal key and preserves the existing agent keys associated with that target.